 Contained within a meticulously renovated 1920s modernist, eclectic mansion, The Norman Tel Aviv brings luxury to the heart of the White City.
 Oozing with elegance and complementing the contemporary Tel Avivian backdrop, the hotel has 50 state-of-the-art rooms and suites kitted out with the latest technology.
 It is, no doubt, one of the most upscale accommodation offerings in the city.
-Boasting two fine-dining restaurants, a library-themed bar, a rooftop infinity pool with a sun deck, and a spa, The Norman continues to reign as one of Israel’s top hotels.
+Boasting two fine-dining restaurants, a library-themed bar, a rooftop infinity pool with a sun deck, and a spa, The Norman continues to reign as one of the top hotels in Israel.

-Named after Russian art critic Sergei Diaghilev, this uniquely renovated Bauhaus building functions as a hotel, art gallery and co-working hub.
+Named after Russian art critic, Sergei Diaghilev, this renovated Bauhaus building functions as a hotel, art gallery and co-working hub.
 Located on Maze Street just off Rothschild Boulevard, The Diaghilev is one for art lovers.
-It offers guests individually designed suites decked out with creative elements, such as handmade rugs and paintings.
+It offers guests individually-designed suites decked out with creative elements, such as handmade rugs and paintings.
 Works by local artists adorn all areas of the hotel, acting as an open exhibition to guests and the public.

 As one of more than a dozen properties in the Atlas Hotel chain, 65 Hotel stands out proudly in a striking cylindrical glass oasis on Rothschild Boulevard and infuses a contemporary-retro design.
 The hotel’s playful charm extends from its sleekly decorated bedrooms with broad views of the city to its lobby dining spot, Café 65, which serves creative Middle Eastern breakfast dishes.
 A happy hour, including a free drink and snacks, is served daily to hotel guests between 6pm and 8pm.

-Dominating a prime position on Yavne Street that’s just a hop, skip and a jump from the southern end of Rothschild Boulevard, the Alma Hotel and Lounge grabs the attention of passers-by with its captivating renovated 1925 townhouse.
-Maintaining many of the building’s original elements – think colourful stained-glass thermometer windows and preserved floor tiles – the property has 14 individually designed suites, featuring a collection of furnishings from around the world.
-Guests can enjoy a respite on Alma’s rooftop and sample French-Middle-Eastern cuisine at its chic restaurant.
+In a prime position on Yavne Street and just a hop, skip and a jump from the southern end of Rothschild Boulevard, the Alma Hotel and Lounge grabs the attention of passers-by with its captivating renovated 1925 townhouse.
+Maintaining many of the building’s original elements – think colourful stained-glass thermometer windows and preserved floor tiles – the property has 14 individually-designed suites, featuring a collection of furnishings from around the world.
+Guests can enjoy respite on the rooftop terrace and sample French cum Middle-Eastern cuisine at its chic restaurant.

 Peace and serenity are the buzzwords at White Villa, a meticulously restored 1948 Le Corbusier-inspired house.
-The hotel is a stone’s throw from Habima Square, Rothschild Boulevard’s abundance of hotspots and the fashion and lifestyle stores on and around Dizengoff Street.
-White Villa’s collection of 18 beautifully decorated rooms incorporate a clean, contemporary design with comfortable bespoke furnishings.
+The hotel is a stone’s throw from Habima Square, the hotspots of Rothschild Boulevard and the fashion stores on and around Dizengoff Street.
+White Villa’s collection of 18 beautifully-decorated rooms incorporate a clean, contemporary design with comfortable bespoke furnishings.
 A signature scent, created exclusively for White Villa, permeates each light-filled room, some of which include a private garden or terrace.
-White Villa’s spiral staircase leads guests to the open rooftop patio for a peek at Tel Aviv’s street action below.
+A spiral staircase takes guests to an open rooftop patio for a peek at the street action below.

-Residing on Tel Aviv’s trendy Lilienblum Street, this 1936 Bauhaus gem opened its doors in 2015 as Lily and Bloom, a cosy boutique hotel holding on to its timeless charm.
+Situated on Tel Aviv’s trendy Lilienblum Street, this 1936 Bauhaus gem opened its doors in 2015 as a cosy boutique hotel exuding timeless charm.
 Presenting urban-style rooms, a charming and spacious lobby, sun-soaked terrace, solarium with sweeping views of the city, and a 1930s-themed bar, Lily and Bloom is just steps from the White City action.
-Guests are also treated to a decadent breakfast spread and a ‘Snacks & Cava’ happy hour to start the evening, served daily between 6pm and 8pm.
+Guests are also treated to a decadent breakfast spread and a snacks & cava happy hour, served daily between 6pm and 8pm.